zenbinhao/docs-v2/content/kapacitor/v1.5/working/using_alert_topics.md

 ### Requirements

-It is expected that the reader is already familiar the basics of Kapacitor presented in the [Getting Started](/kapacitor/v1.5/introduction/getting-started/) guide.
+Before you begin, we recommend that you become familiar with the basics of Kapacitor presented in the [Getting Started](/kapacitor/v1.5/introduction/getting-started/) guide.
 The reader should also have a basic understanding of working with tasks and [TICKscripts](/kapacitor/v1.5/tick/introduction/).